 Manual and Time-Consuming Process

 Phoebe realized there was an opportunity to enable their employees with social content.
-Her manual process prompted her to start their initial employee advocacy efforts through a fairly manual process.
+At first, they had to start their initial employee advocacy efforts using mostly manual processes.
 Phoebe had to send documents with multiple prewritten messages and trackable links to employees through email.
 Employees would have the option to choose what to share.
 They would then copy the message and paste it to their social networks to share it out.
 The process was time-consuming, tedious, and unscalable for both Phoebe and the employees.

 Losing Attribution Data